matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-We may have seen the output before, but have you noticed that the component configuration reads much nicer?!
+The output is unspectacular in this example, but more complex codebases will greatly benefit from this configuration option!

 ```html
 <div id="div-on-page">